GardenersHQ

 Japanese Anemone (Anemone x hybrida)

 These plants reach two to five feet (60 to 150 cm) in height.
-They have poppy like flowers of white, burgendy or red.
+They have poppy like flowers of white, burgundy or red.
 Japanese Anemone take very little effort to care for, but should be mulched during their first winter.

 They like to grow in part shaded to full sun conditions.
 They make good flowers to take cuts from for displaying in your home.